aduverger/madeleine/README.md

 - a daemon, web service, or user interface;
 - Agent Trace or Git AI interoperability.

 These are not rejected forever.
-They are deferred until the exact-path model is dogfooded and measured.
-File-level history is the product thesis; richer machinery should earn its complexity.
+We want to focus first on validating file-level history.

 ## Architecture